bertmelis/DHT/README.md

 ## Usage

 2 simple examples are included.
-I tested on a Wemos D1 mini (with Wemos DHT11 shield).
+I tested on a Wemos D1 mini (with Wemos DHT11 shield and a seperate DHT22 sensor).

+For DHT22, just replace `DHT11` by `DHT22` (and change the object's).

 Reading the sensor using a callback (mind the `loop()` being empty):
 ```C++